-Data from the two previous years of STAAR (19-20 and 20-21) STAAR were unavailable at the time of this report.
-In lieu of that missing information, the campus utilizes several other methods of assessment to gather data on student progress.
-These include Universal Screeners, CBAs, CFAs, Benchmarks, and teacher-created assessments.
+The campus utilizes several methods of assessment to gather data on student progress, including Universal Screeners, CBAs, CFAs, Benchmarks, and teacher-created exams as well as available data from state assessments.

-Ashbel Smith utilizes a 45-minute block of intervention time daily for students to work on content mastery, with no new content being taught.
-During this time, paraprofessionals are utilized to help create smaller groups of students in classrooms.
+Ashbel Smith utilizes a 45-minute block of intervention time daily for students to work on interventions, with no new content being taught.
+This utilizes the assistance of paraprofessionals when available to help create smaller groups of students in classrooms.